-Norway, Ireland, Spain recognise Palestinian state
+Norway, Ireland, Spain to recognise Palestinian state

 The three European countries recognise Palestine despite Israel’s warnings of the consequences.